qsliu2017/gitlab-runner/CONTRIBUTING.md

 ### Style Guide

-In general we follow the standard Go guidelines, however we have our own [style guide](STYLE.md) to cover cases where we deviate, extend, or miss out on some of these practices.
+In general we follow the standard Go guidelines, however below are some cases where we deviate, extend, or miss out on some of these practices.

+#### Areas Where We Can Improve

+These are areas where we know we're falling short of the typical Go guidelines and even our own currently expected and enforced style.
+If you're working on something, feel free to update the parts of the code you're working on to match the preferred guidelines.

+Otherwise, opening an MR to improve just the style is preferred to help keep MRs having a single context.

+* The [Go guidelines](https://github.com/golang/go/wiki/Errors) state that errors should typically start with a `lower case`, many of our errors start with an `uppercase`

 ### How we prioritize MRs from the wider community